Mtillmann/color-helper-extension/readme.md

 ### Show the options page

-Right click the extension icon and select `Options`
+Chromium: Right click the extension icon and select `Options`
+Firefox: Navigate to `about:addons` and find the extension in the list, then click `Preferences`

+## Changelog

+### 0.0.4

+- Add option to toggle more verbose color shade names and detection

+### 0.0.3

+- Fix [#1](https://github.com/Mtillmann/color-helper-extension/issues/1): compatibility mode for certain situations where canvas elements are not treated right by chromium
+- Firefox support

+### 0.0.2

+- Fix: aggressively reset selection overlay styles to prevent issues with sites like wikipedia
+- Improvement: more consistent hover and pause behavior

+### 0.0.1

+- Initial release

 ## Acknowledgements